vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_1.md

 gint dog_weight = dog_as_animal.weight;
 ```

-The details of abstraction, like implementing and overriding abstract methods, and other things like default method implementations and constructor-like functionality are better understood in the context of plugins, and will be learned as you read and work with syslog-ng code.
+These are the basics of how syslog-ng uses OOP, but there is much more to know.
+For example, how abstraction (abstract and virtual methods) and constructors (constructor chaining), work.
+These things are best understood by reading and working with actual syslog-ng code.
+They will be covered in the next section (source drivers) and so it is recommended that you read it even if you do not plan on making a source driver.